Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

-We now explore the performance of the different parametrizations used for PCE-based surrogate modeling, namely VAE-PCE, Global-PCA-PCE and Local-PCA-PCE, when performing probabilistic MCMC inversion.
+We now explore the performance of the different input parametrizations used for PCE-based surrogate modeling, namely VAE-PCE, Global-PCA-PCE and Local-PCA-PCE, when performing probabilistic MCMC inversion.
 The inversions were carried out using the \textsc{UQLab} Matlab-based framework \citep{marelli2014uqlab,UQdoc_14_113}.
-We invert for the distribution shown in Fig. \ref{fig:007a}, which is used to generate a total of $144$ travel-times using the reference eikonal and FDTD solvers.
+As reference model, We consider the field shown in Fig. \ref{fig:007a}, which is used to generate a total of $144$ traveltimes using the reference eikonal and FDTD solvers.
 Note that this field is not used to train the PCEs.
 Uncorrelated Gaussian noise characterized by $\sigma^2=1 ns^2$ was added to the data used for inversion.

-We use a Metropolis-Hastings algorithm, and run $35$ Markov chains in parallel for $4\times10^5$ iterations.
-A burn-in period defined according to the Geweke method prevents over-sampling regions around starting points, while the scaling factor of the proposal distribution is tuned so that an acceptance rate of about $30\%$ is achieved for each experiment \citep{geweke1992evaluating,brunetti2019hydrogeological}.
-Finally, outlier chains with respect to the Inter Quartile-Range statistics discussed in \citet{vrugt2009accelerating} are considered aberrant trajectories and are ignored in the MCMC analysis.
+We use a Metropolis-Hastings algorithm, and run $35$ non-interacting Markov chains in parallel for $4\times10^5$ iterations per chain.
+During burn-in determined according to the Geweke method, the scaling factor of the proposal distribution is tuned such that an acceptance rate of about $30\%$ is achieved for each experiment \citep{geweke1992evaluating,brunetti2019hydrogeological}.
+Finally, outlier chains with respect to the Inter Quartile-Range statistics discussed in \citet{vrugt2009accelerating} are considered aberrant trajectories and are ignored in the analysis of the results.